javascript-tutorial/en.javascript.info/1-js/4-data-types/04-constructor-new/article.md

 ## Return from constructors

 Usually, constructors do not have a `return` statement.
-Their task is to write all necessary stuff into `this`, that automatically becomes the result.
+Their task is to write all necessary stuff into `this`, and it automatically becomes the result.

 But if there is a `return` statement, then the rule is simple:

 - If `return` is called with object, then it is returned instead of `this`.
 - If `return` is called with a primitive, it's ignored.

-In other words, `return` with an object returns that object, with a non-object value -- returns `this` as usual.
+In other words, `return` with an object returns that object, otherwise `this` is returned.

-For instance, returning an object:
+For instance, here `return` overrides `this` by returning an object:

 ```js run
 function BigUser() {